alexitx/stop-origin-migration/README.md

 ### Opt out of targeted advertising

-1. In the Origin app, go to Origin > EA Account and Billing...
+1. In the Origin app, go to "Origin > EA Account and Billing..."
 2. On the account settings page, go to "Privacy Settings"
 3. Under "Preferred Data Usage", uncheck "EA In-Game Targeted Advertising" and "EA Targeted Advertising on Third Party Websites and Platforms"